dennisorellana2/dennisorellana2/README.md

 - 🔭 I’m currently working on Databricks project.
 - 🌱 I’m currently learning Databricks.
 - 👯 I’m looking to collaborate with others about data science.
-- 🥅 2022 Goals: Contribute more to open source data science projects and obtain an entry-level position in Data Science or Data Engineer.
+- 🥅 2022 Goals: Contribute more to open source data science and data analyst projects and obtain an entry-level position in Data Science or Data Analyst.
 - ⚡ Fun fact: I love to dance latin music and play soccer.